Forget Croatia and Ibiza, your next group holiday should be to Malta

 Sicily is Malta’s nearest neighbour, so pizzerias are in abundance and the pasta is out of this world good, topped with fresh fish and locally grown vegetables.

 If you feel like laying off the carbs (though you’re on holiday so why would you?), try other local specialities such as delicious rabbit stew laden with garlic and fresh herbs or freshly caught octopus.

-Trabuxu Bistro in Valletta is a beautifully decorated spot that perfectly nails the local dishes and serves up some of the best pasta in town.
+Most of the restaurants in Valletta are beautifully decorated spots and perfectly nails the local dishes and serves up some of the best pasta in town.